Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 1. Kirkman avoids last names generally - Calls them "never interesting" - "I just think it's funny to not give characters last names because, I don't know, it's interesting to me... when I'm at home and I'm writing, I'm like, 'I'm not doing this,' because you gotta come up with a list of names and then pick one and it's never interesting." https://www.cinemablend.com/television/2313771/why-the-walking-deads-robert-kirkman-never-gave-negan-a-last-name

-2. Prisoners in Walking Dead have no last names - Thomas Richards is the only exception (This is similar to in real prisons, where prisoners are not generally called by a first and last name)
+2. Prisoners in Walking Dead have no last names - Thomas Richards is the only exception.
+(This is similar to in real prisons, where prisoners are not generally called by a first and last name)

 3. When Kirkman uses full names, he targets specific real people - Earl Sutton named after "a close friend of mine whose father is a blacksmith," https://screenrant.com/walking-dead-real-person-earl-sutton-factoid/

 4. On using real people as inspiration: When asked if another villain was based on a real person, Kirkman coyly responded: "Was Gregory based on someone real?
 The world will never know."
-Entertainment journalists have written articles titled "Is This Walking Dead Villain Meant to Insult a Real-Life Jerk?" acknowledging this pattern: https://screenrant.com/walking-dead-gregory-villain-real-person-factoid/
+Entertainment journalists have thus written articles titled "Is This Walking Dead Villain Meant to Insult a Real-Life Jerk?" acknowledging this pattern: https://screenrant.com/walking-dead-gregory-villain-real-person-factoid/

 5. Kirkman cares deeply about names - Named his own son "Peter Parker Kirkman" https://walkingdead.fandom.com/wiki/Robert_Kirkman (referenced in Comics Journal #289)